zougui1/nameless-story/world.md

 They just want to live their life.
 They don't care about anthros, pacifists or supremacists.

+### Furred/maned feral dragons

+Furred and maned feral dragons originally don't exist.
+They will eventually appear as hybrids between furred anthros and feral dragons.
+The supremacists won't consider furred/maned dragons to actually be dragons.
+They will see them as lesser beings, as nothing more than the anthros.

 ## Anthros

 Anthros can be of any species.
-However, anthro dragons are rare as they are hybrids between feral dragons and anthros of whatever species.

 (NSFW)
 Anthros value privacy during intimate moments.
 They generally don't want anyone to see or hear them having sex (excluding kinks).

+### Anthro dragons

+Anthro dragons are rare as they are hybrids between feral dragons and anthros of any species.
+They are very strong, not as much as feral dragons but not too far off.